SchenbergZY/manual/book/features/jupyterlite/configuration.md

 ## Building

-When everything is configured correctly, a `Xeus-Python` kernel will be built when you build your book via `jupyter book build`.
+When everything is configured correctly, a `Xeus-Python` kernel will be built when you build your book via `teachbooks build`.
 You can check this by keeping an eye on the output in the terminal: you should see a lot of extra lines mentioning `JupyterLite`.